 What is Periodontal Disease?

 We recommend brushing your pet’s teeth at least once daily to keep their mouth fresh and clean.
 We also offer dental diet food, chews, and treats to slow plaque buildup.
-Regular teeth brushing is vital to maintaining the health of your pet’s teeth and gums.
+Regular dog and cat teeth brushing is vital to maintaining the health of your pet’s teeth and gums.
 If you need any assistance in brushing your pet’s teeth, let us know!
 We’ll be more than happy to help you.
-To schedule an oral exam or dental cleaning for your pet, give us a call at (718) 987-7777.